guillaume-philippon/slam-v2-cli/README.md

 Modify a IP on host
 -------------------
-You can't modify or rename a IP address, but you can add a IP on a host dans release the old IP address
+You can't modify or rename an IP address, but you can add a IP on a host and remove the old IP address

     slam hosts show box.example.com # to display the host config